Updated February 2020

-We appreciate when people write in and ask for advice when something goes wrong during their deck staining projects.
+We appreciate it when people write in and ask for advice when something goes wrong during their deck staining projects.
 Today we talk about what causes your deck stain to turn black after a year or two and what to do to get rid of the problem.
 We appreciate your input, so feel free to leave a comment below with pictures of your deck stain projects.

 Why Did Your Deck Stain Turn Black?